omgnetwork/honted/docs/tendermint_blockchain_design.md

 The `honted` ABCI app state makes transitions on transactions sent by peers but also there is a canonical set of state transitions that **must** be made by the block proposer on every block.
 Failure to do the state transition in a canonical manner (i.e. obtaining the same result as other validators) should result in soft-slashing.

-The input state to the state transition is always the state on the preceeding (commited) block, and should be recognized on the `BeginBlock` call to the `honted` ABCI app (from Tendermint core)
+The input state to the state transition is always the state on the preceding (committed) block, and should be recognized on the `BeginBlock` call to the `honted` ABCI app (from Tendermint core)

 The state transition will be performed in the `BeginBlock` too.
 The output state of the state transition is a state that should be digested to a hash and embedded in the block being proposed.